 No. Completely impossible, or at least highly inadvisable.
 It has several technical areas and many areas with rocks where it is not possible to cycle.
 Also, remember that you are going to pass right by the cliffs.
 You really don’t want to fall or lose your balance there.

-On the other hand, the vast majority (if not all) of the points of interest along the route are reachable by bicycle on other routes.
-Thus, you may not be able follow the seven hanging valleys trail, but you can bike through alternative circuits and visit the beaches, points of interest, the lighthouse, and even some viewpoints.
+On the other hand, the vast majority (if not all) of the points of interest along the route is reachable by bicycle on other routes.
+Thus, you may not be able to follow the seven hanging valleys trail, but you can bike through alternative circuits and visit the beaches, points of interest, the lighthouse, and even some viewpoints.

 How to get to the trail?

 As we have already mentioned several times, this trail is accessible in several places as it passes through various tourist points of interest, beaches, viewpoints, sinkholes, the lighthouse, Carvoeiro Cape, etc… We would say that the most common places to begin the trail are Marinha beach and Vale Centeanes beach (both ends), and then Benagil beach, Carvalho beach, and perhaps Alfanzina lighthouse along the way.